 Some injuries can bruise your kidney.
-This may cause blood to appear in your urine.
+These include automobile accidents, falls, assaults, and injuries from contact sports.
+A kidney bruise may cause blood to appear in your urine.
 The blood may be in small amounts that you can't see; or, it might color your urine pink or light red.
 Any blood usually clears in 1 to 2 days and the kidney function returns to normal.
-If the blood does not clear from your urine after 2 days, call your doctor.
+Call your doctor if the blood does not clear from your urine after 2 days.

-The following are signs and symptoms of renal contusion:
+The following are signs and symptoms of a bruised kidney:

 Blood in the urine

-Flank pain (the area between your hip and ribs)
+Pain in the area between your hip and ribs (flank pain)

 Bruising, swelling, or seatbelt marks in the area of your kidney